LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 (Also, don't be concerned if your program gives an answer with a *slightly* different number of decimal places than the example program above.
 This is just a precision issue.)

+For the Manager's Special, you can make something up (you are the Manager, after all), or just use the Crunch Berries example.
+Whatever you decide, you can simply hard-code it directly into your code.
+In other words, the flavor doesn't actually have to change depending on what day it is.
+The important part of this Studio is the math involved in calculating the cost of the user's order.

-*You can grab a copy of these instructions from Helpful Resources <a href="../../../../../../../helpful-resources/modules/module-1.html#class-1-studio-donuts" target="_blank">here</a>.
+*To get started, you can grab a copy of these instructions from Helpful Resources <a href="../../../../../../../helpful-resources/modules/module-1.html#class-1-studio-donuts" target="_blank">here</a>.
 They are formatted as comments so that you can put it at the top of your program in the CS50 IDE.
 Remember the compiler ignores any comments, so this won't affect your program!
 You can start writing your code right after the comments.

 ### How to Submit

-For detailed instructions on how to submit this Studio, see the Wiki page on Submitting Assignments.
+Ready to submit?
+Follow these steps:

+1. The owner of the computer should take over "driving" and do the typing again.
+2. The driver should log into <a href="http://labs.vocareum.com/main/main.php" target="_blank">Vocareum</a>.
+3. You should see a sidebar on the left with some assignments, including *Studio: Donuts*.
+If not, click on my *My Classes* in the navigation menu at the top.
+4. Click on *Studio: Donuts*.
+6. Now you are going add your teammates so you can all submit together. **Important Note**: DO NOT click the *Start Solo* button.
+If you click this, you will not be able to add your teammates to the assignment.
+You'll have to email them the code and then each submit individually, like a bunch of chumps.
+7. Use the *Partner* menu at the bottom to add each additional teammate.
+6. Each teammate must accept the invite.
+Everyone open up your own computer and log into your own Vocareum account, where you should see a notification.
+Click to accept the invite.
+7. The driver can now proceed to submit.
+8. Click the blue *TODO what is this?* button.
+9. Click the yellow *My Work* button
+10. Click the blue *Upload* button in the lop-left, upload your `donuts.c` file.
+11. Click the red *Submit* button.
+12. Done!
+Kick back and enjoy a donut.